adamchainz/pelican_novapost/content/git-history-matters.rst

 * Release notes do not only list changes.
 They explain upgrade procedure.
 They are kind of editorial content.

-In fact, I feel release notes (or CHANGELOG file) are part of the documentation.
+In fact, I think release notes (or CHANGELOG file) are part of the documentation.
 So they should be part of "definition of done", i.e. included in commits as changes in code.
 It means that, in master branch, release notes should always be up to date.